mohsenkhashei/solidity-test/README.md

 # solidity-test

-local network in ganache
+deploy.js : deploy in Ropsten with infura

-adding ropsten test network
+deployGanache.js : deploy in Ganache local network